titaniumnetwork-dev/titanium-p2/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/titaniumnetwork-dev/titanium-p2)

-# Local nodeunblocker
+# Local Alloy Proxy

-This site contains a local NodeUnblocker server.
+This site contains a local Alloy Proxy server.

 If you are not using Heroku, here's the gist of how you get this going: